ChameleonCloud/docs/source/technical/sharing.rst

 Things to Do
 ------------

-Provide a background of your experiment in a succient paragraph.
+**Provide a background** of your experiment in a succinct paragraph.
 Provide any relevant citations to credit original authors.

-Seperate your notebook into parts that make sense.
+**Separate your notebook** into parts that make sense.
 For example, have one file that reproduces the experiment, and another file that runs the analysis.
 This allows replicators to choose what parts they want to run.
 It can be helpful to have a clear file where a user should start, such as a README, that gives an overview of your notebook.

-Give an outline of the features of your notebook, explaining the purpose of each file.
+**Give an outline** of the features of your notebook, explaining the purpose of each file.

-In each file, explain what the methodology is, and the preconditions.
+In each file, explain what the methodology is, and **call out preconditions**.
 If your notebook requires connectivity to other services (e.g. Kaggle), be sure to mention this.

-Explain what a user should expect.
+**Explain what a user should expect**.
 How long will the experiment take?
 Where might errors happen?
 If they occur, how should a user proceed?
 If a step may take a while, mention the time it will take.
 What should the user expect as a result of each step?

-Make code cells idempotent.
+**Make code cells idempotent**.
 This can reduce user error and confusion.
 For example, don't re-create a lease if an active lease already exists for the project.
 Make sure that a user running cells out of order provides clear errors.